DarshilShah30/DarshilShah30/README.md

 - 👀 I’m interested in Software Development.
 - 🌱 I’m currently learning React.
 - 💞️ I’m looking for Fall internships/Co-ops.
-- 📫 You can reach me @shah5p@uwindsor.ca
+- 📫 You can reach me at shah5p@uwindsor.ca

 <!---
 DarshilShah30/DarshilShah30 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.